 Extension applications cannot be submitted from outside the United Kingdom.

-Permissions on a Tier 2 Workers Visa
+Can I work additional hours while on a Tier 2 Workers Visa?

 Individuals living and working in the United Kingdom on a Tier 2 visa may choose to take on additional employment if they wish, subject to the following requirements: